uptonking/note4yaoo/lib-excel-ospreadsheet-codebase.md

   - this.state.addCommand(command);
   - this.dispatchToHandlers(this.handlers, command);
   - this.state.recordChanges
-  - this.session.save(command, commands, changes); 协作相关
+  - this.session.save(command, commands, changes); 历史和协作相关
   - `this.trigger("update")`; 通知视图层
   - commands are dispatched most of the time recursively until no plugin want to react anymore.
   - CoreCommands dispatched from this function are saved in the history.